-While a text-focused culture like the U.S. may appear to take literacy for granted, it is estimated that 43 million adults in the U.S., or 21%, can’t read—that's 1 in every 7 adults, based on population.
-For those looking for resources, groups like the American Library Association offer free adult literacy classes.
+While a text-focused culture like the U.S. may appear to take literacy for granted, estimates suggest 43 million adults in the U.S., or 21%, can't read—that's 1 in 7 adults, based on population.
+Groups like the American Library Association offer free adult literacy classes for those looking for resources.

-The odds that you can use both hands equally for any task are low: Readers Digest reports that only 1 in every 100 people are actually ambidextrous.
-Some people may learn to use their non-dominant hand out of convenience or necessity, but that’s not exactly the same thing.
+The odds you can use both hands equally for any task are low: Readers Digest reports that only 1 in every 100 people is ambidextrous.
+Some people may learn to use their nondominant hand out of convenience or necessity, but that's not the same thing.